gdsge/gdsge.github.io/source/example/HL1996/HL1996TFIter.rst

 The authors showed us that this approach can also be used to solve the model in `Heaton and Lucas (1996) <https://www.journals.uchicago.edu/doi/10.1086/262030>`_ with reasonable accuracy and have kindly contributed this example to this website.

-Our GDGSGE toolbox can implement this approach and its gmod file for `Heaton and Lucas (1996) <https://www.journals.uchicago.edu/doi/10.1086/262030>`_'s model is given below.
+Our GDSGE toolbox can implement this approach and its gmod file for `Heaton and Lucas (1996) <https://www.journals.uchicago.edu/doi/10.1086/262030>`_'s model is given below.
 Notice that this approach requires some dampening in the update of policy and transition functions:

 .. literalinclude:: HL1996TFIter.gmod